Frequently Asked Questions

 4.)
 Purchase your magnets from Sensor Solutions, the south pole is labeled on the magnet or defined on the specifications sheet for potted magnets.

-How do I buy product from outside the US?
+How do I buy products from outside the US?

 I'm not sure what target to detect.